MarkoSokser/Inform7-Jigsaw-game/story.md

 [if Final-puzzle-solved is false]You can TYPE commands into the terminal.[otherwise]The terminal has unlocked both doors.
 Your choice awaits.[end if]"

-Understand "terminal" or "computer" or "screen" or "keyboard" as the computer terminal.
+Understand "terminal" or "computer" or "keyboard" or "computer terminal" as the computer terminal.

 The wall monitors are scenery in the Control Room.
 The description of the wall monitors is "Dozens of monitors display surveillance footage from every room of this facility.
 You can see your own blood stains, Marcus's body, the traps you survived.
 It's all been recorded.
 Watched.
 Orchestrated."